The two-clock problem in population dynamics: Theory

 For multitype branching processes we can define the population distribution $\pi_p(x)$ over types, called the tree population in \cite{nozoe_inferring_2017} and defined as the asymptotic distribution over all organisms produced in the population.
 As shown in \ref{apdx:branch}, the population distribution satisfies the equation

 that is, $\pi_p$ is the right eigenvector of $M_{(-\Lambda)}$ with eigenvalue $1$.
 Perron-Frobenius theory (see \ref{apdx:perron}) and the matrix Euler-Lotka equation \eqref{eq:appl_el} guarantee that such an eigenvector exists.
-A version of the Euler-Lotka equation \cite{powell_growth_1956,lin_effects_2017,levien_interplay_2020} expresses the growth rate in terms of the population distribution of intergeneration times and multiplicities
+A version of the Euler-Lotka equation \cite{powell_growth_1956,lin_effects_2017,levien_interplay_2020} expresses the growth rate in terms of the population distribution of generation lengths and multiplicities

 The growth rate $\Lambda$ then satisfies